 WHAT WE DO:Our primary purpose is social—reuniting people with classmate and professors they’ve not seen in decades.
 We have yearly September reunions and help CNU hold 50th Class Reunions each May.
 But we are also dedicated to preserving CNC’s historic past and collecting its early memorabilia, which we hope will eventually be housed in CNU’s planned Alumni House.
 We also have an active website—www.cncdecaders.com—with articles by and about members and CNC history and photos of events and reunions.
 For full website details, go to the Website Contents tab (left margin, HOME page).

-WHO WE ARE NOT:Weare not part of the CNU Alumni Society (CNUAS), although we have a cordial relationship with it and some FDs are also full or honorary CNUAS members.
-Our webmaster, an honorary AS member, represents us as a non-voting member of the CNU Alumni Board of Directors, giving us a voice in the planning and uses of the Alumni House to be built in a few more years.
+WHO WE ARE NOT:Weare not part of the CNU Alumni Society (CNUAS), although we have a cordial relationship with it.
 We are also not affiliated with any political or religious organizations.

 HOW WE BEGAN:Publication in December of 2008 of the book Memories of Christopher NewportCollege: The First Decade, written by early faculty and students, led to an ongoing search for CNC’s early students, in order to reunite them for the first time with their CNC classmates and professors.
 A highly successful weekend reunion in September, 2011, held at CNU, led to formation of a permanent group (see website, Events and Reunions, for photos).